kanishka-linux/reminiscence/README.md

 # Installation

 First make sure that python 3.5+ and python-setuptools are properly installed.
-Then execute following commands in terminal:
+Then execute following commands in terminal.

     1. sudo pip install virtualenv